Allure1214/COA-Project/README.md

 - The average of the three numbers will be calculated and displayed.
 - The result is rounded to the nearest integer.
 - After displaying the result, you can either continue with new inputs or press 'q' to quit the program.

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgements
+- **Irvine32 Library** by Kip R. Irvine, used for input/output operations in this program.